justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-new-basic-payment-method/README.md

 #### Implement Optional Methods

-There are many more methods that can be implemented that provide additional functionality, such as subscriptions, recurring payments, and refunds.
+There are additional methods that may be implemented to provide additional functionality, such as subscriptions, recurring payments, and refunds.
 These can be seen in [CommercePaymentMethod.java](https://github.com/liferay/com-liferay-commerce/blob/2.0.4/commerce-api/src/main/java/com/liferay/commerce/payment/method/CommercePaymentMethod.java).
 These methods come in pairs: one method to enable and the other to implement a given piece of functionality.

 Our example does not override any of these optional methods.